arrowtype/type-x/README.md

 ## Usage

-### `Font Overrides`: control which fonts override what
+### Basics

+Click the switch to activate font overrides!

+Click the menu icon to control your font overrides.

+### Font Overrides

 Type-X can have one or more font overrides at a given time, and these overrides are applied to all web pages you visit with Type-X activated.

 To add a new override, click the `+` button.

+To customize an override, click the `〉` icon to expand it.

-To remove an override, expand one of the font overrides and click `DELETE`.
+To remove an override, expand one of the font overrides and click `Delete`.
 Note: deleting an override does not delete the font file, even if you have loaded the font file directly into the extension.

+#### Apply edits (visible after any change)

+If you have made a change to a font override, this button will appear in the top bar.
+Click it to apply your changes.

 #### Font menu